 When it’s the perfect consistency, it will feel so soft and smooth, like silk.
 Just add a little more flour at a time up to that 1 cup I mention and you’ll be fine.

 One last thing before I give you this recipe.

 I have not made this recipe any other way than how I have it listed.

 I’m sure you can use different flour, and add things and take away things, but I don’t know because I haven’t tried.

 This Homemade Herb Crusted Italian Bread makes an appearance in my kitchen several times a year, but I haven’t played much with the recipe and as written it’s come out perfect for me every single time.

-You ready to make your own Homemade Herb Crusted Italian Bread?
+Make your own Homemade Herb Crusted Italian Bread